microsoft/mixed-reality-extension-sdk/design/app-to-app.md

 Implementation Suggestions
 ------------------
 1. Modify `context` to expose callback registration mechanism
-2. Adjust `contextInternal` and perhaps `multiPeerAdapter` to message the desire for each `<MessageType,SessionId,UserId>` callback to each client (and corresponding remove messages).
+2. Adjust `contextInternal` and perhaps `multiPeerAdapter` to message the desire for each `<MessageType,UserId>` callback to each client (and corresponding remove messages).
 For callbacks registered for all sessions or all users, this my be sent on connect
 3. Implement the "Photo" message type.
 Send and receive encoded photos via the existing websocket used by multiPeerAdapter.
 Future message types (e.g., streaming video) may need to establish related side-channels.